 - Complete four specialist courses in Steiner Education

-- Learn from fully trained and qualified Steiner teachers and study with a cohort of like minded peers
+- Learn from fully trained and qualified Steiner teachers and study with like-minded peers

-- Develop the skills and knowledge you need to advance your teaching career in Steiner/Waldorf schools, both in Australia and overseas
+- Develop skills and knowledge needed to advance in Steiner/Waldorf schools worldwide

 A student entering the Graduate Certificate in Steiner Education will normally be required to hold a four-year bachelor degree (AQF Level 7) qualification from a recognised institution, or equivalent qualification.